 Bipolar I disorder is characterized by having one manic episode that is either preceded or followed by a hypomanic or depressive episode.
 In some cases, the child may experience psychosis or a detachment from reality.

 Bipolar II disorder is diagnosed when a person has at least one major depressive episode and at least one hypomanic episode.
-With bipolar II, a person cannot have had a manic episode.
+With bipolar II disorder, a person cannot have had a manic episode.

 Cyclothymic disorder occurs when a person has several episodes of hypomania symptoms and periods of depressive symptoms over at least a 2-year period.
 In children, the period is shortened to being at least 1 year.

 Other types include periods of mania or depressive episodes induced by substance use or another medical condition.
-Excessive alcohol use and multiple sclerosis (MS) may trigger a bipolar reaction.
+Excessive alcohol use and multiple sclerosis (MS) may trigger symptoms.

 Bipolar disorder is treated with a combination of medication and therapy.